 1. Establish your niche or customer value proposition.

 For your business to grow in the long-term, you must know what sets it apart from the competition.
-A coach will help you get clarity on why customers come to you for your product or service.
-What makes you relevant, differentiated and gives you credibility?
+A coach will help you get clarity on your unique selling proposition?
 Use your answer to develop an elevator speech to inform prospects why they should do business with you.
 Again, coaching will help you figure out what special benefit only you can provide, and why you do it!

 2. Identify your ideal target-market customer.

 Remember, you got into business to solve a problem or service a need for a specific audience.
-Who is that target market or ideal customer?
+Who is that target market or ideal customer / avatar ?
 Is your current product offering serving them?
 If not, who are you serving?
-Getting clarity on your ideal customer, helps you focus on the ideal client and will give you the best return on effort.
+Getting the clarity on your ideal customer, helps you focus on the ideal client and will give you the best return on investment.

-If you need fast growth, go after those clients whom you have already built a level of trust with, and whom are already doing business with you.
+If you need fast growth, focus on customers who you have already built trust with, and whom are continuedly conducting business with you.
 Focusing all your efforts on your ideal target market clients is bound to give you the best results.
 Remember people don’t buy what you do they buy why you do it!
-A coach will have the experience to guide you in this process.
+A coach will have the experience to guide you in the marketing process.

 3. Define your key indicators.